Motorola AURA

 Network Performance

-Regarding network performance, the LG New Chocolate BL40 was generally reliable.
-This phone supported a good number of 3G bands, ensuring that it could connect with mobile networks in most parts of the world.
+Regarding network performance, the LG New Chocolate BL40 was pretty reliable most of the time, though sometimes it felt a bit unpredictable.
+It offered a solid range of 3G bands, so it could attach to mobile networks in many parts of the world, even when signal conditions varied.
 Call quality was equal on both ends with clarity, loudness in the volume, with the microphone being adequate to make and receive calls.

 Mobile data speeds were very much in accordance with what home users would have expected from a 3G device.
 Hence, the phone offered reasonably quick web browsing and app downloads, albeit slower compared to eventual speeds of 4G and 5G networks.
-In terms of Wi-Fi, the phone also performed decently, establishing good connections with decent range, although it did not support the advanced Wi-Fi category, thus limiting it from utilizing even the faster networks at home or office.
+In terms of Wi‑Fi, the phone also did pretty well, it made good connections with a decent range, however it didn’t quite support the advanced Wi‑Fi class, so it ended up not being able to use even the swifter networks at home or in the office.

 Battery Life